Free Solo Film Showing

 Banff Centre Mountain Film Festival World Tour 2019

 Don't miss this great Annual Event of Amazing mountain and adventure sports films!

 Tickets are Now on Sale at the University Ticket Office at Frist Campus Center: $5 Princeton Students, $15 General Public

 Order Tickets Online - Saturday Night show is SOLD OUT

 Friday, April 26 & Saturday, April 27, 2019

 General Admission - Doors open at 6:30 PM, advance tickets on sale starting in February

 Join the Princeton students, staff faculty, and local community for this campus favorite that combines awe-inspiring films and an intermission gear raffle!
 The spectacular action-packed films feature rock climbing, mountaineering, kayaking, mountain biking, extreme skiing and explorations of the natural world.

-The Banff Mountain Film Festival is an international film competition featuring the world's best footage on mountain subjects.
+The Banff Centre Mountain Film Festival World Tour is an international film competition featuring the world's best footage on mountain subjects.
 The festival began in 1976 and is held annually on the first weekend in November in Banff, Alberta, Canada.
 Each year, the festival receives approximately 330 films in the film festival competition.
 An international film festival jury chooses the best films from the finalists and awards prizes in eight categories: Grand Prize, Climbing, Mountain Sports, Mountain Environment, Mountain Culture, Short Mountain Film, and Feature-Length Mountain Film.
 Audience members select the winner of the People's Choice Award.

 Each night will feature different films; film descriptions for each night will be updated to this Web page.